haxsaw/actuator/README.md

 ## <a name="intro">Intro</a>
 **Current status**
-- **12 Feb 2015:** Actuator can provision a limited set of items against Openstack clouds.
-It can create instances, networks, subnets, routers (plus router gateways and interfaces), and floating IPs.
-Not all options available via the Python Openstack client libraries are supported for each provisionable.
-Namespace models can drive the variable aspects of infra models successfully, and acquire information from the infra model such as IPs of a provisioned server.
-These can then be accessed by the configuration model, which has support of a small set of Ansible modules (specifically, ping, command, shell, script, and copy file), as well as a task that can process a template file through the namespace before it gets copied to a remote machine.
-Environment variables are populated from the namespace model for each configuration activity run on a remote system.
-Due to the direct dependency on Ansible, Actuator must itself run on a *nix box.
-A number of features over the Oct status have been added to make the environment more expressive.
+- **17 May 2016:** Actuator can provision a limited set of items against Openstack clouds.
+It can create instances, networks, subnets, routers (plus router gateways and interfaces), and floating IPs, and can include static hosts in a model.
+Namespace models can drive the variable aspects of infra models successfully, and acquire information from the infra model such as IPs of a provisioned server or floating IP.
+These can then be accessed by the configuration model, which provides a base set of tasks (specifically, ping, command, shell, script, local subprocess, and copy file), as well as a task that can process a template file through the namespace before it gets copied to a remote machine.
+Environment variables are populated from the namespace model for each configuration activity run on a remote system for all variables marked as "in_env".
+The orchestrator can not only stand up systems but tear them back down as well.
+Currently, Actuator must itself run on a *nix box, however since it no longer depends on Ansible, support for running directly on Windows may come at a future time.
+A model persistence capability has been added, which allows models that have been provisioned to be persisted to an external file.
+This file can be loaded later and the model re-animated, for either inspection or

 Actuator seeks to provide an end-to-end set of tools for spinning up systems in the cloud, from provisioning the infra, defining the names that govern operation, configuring the infra for the software that is to be run, and then executing that system's code on the configured infra.